robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    This copies all the rest of the content from the current directory on our machine into the current directory in the image.

-7. Open the `.dockerignore` text file insode the `src` directory.
+7. Open the `.dockerignore` text file inside the `src` directory.
 The syntax is identical to a `.gitignore` file.
 This file tells the `COPY` command which things it should not copy.

    If you don't have a `.dockerignore` file, it'll use the `.gitignore` file instead.
 If it doesn't find either, it'll copy everything.